 Dr. Evans first earned recognition through his “23 1/2 Hours”, a whiteboard style video that became a viral hit online, gaining Dr. Evans’ millions of followers and fans.
-After the video’s success, Dr. Evans developed a series of similar styled short films, all dedicated to providing a comprehensive yet jargon free education on wellness.
-Dr. Evans assumes a holistic and interdisciplinary perspective towards health, pain management, and longevity, and has devised a unique and create way to impact a mass population of patients.
+After the video’s success, Dr. Evans developed a series of similar styled short films, all dedicated to providing a comprehensive yet jargon-free education on wellness.
+Dr. Evans assumes a holistic and interdisciplinary perspective towards health, pain management, and longevity, and has devised a unique and creative way to impact a mass population of patients.

 To check out the videos and learn more about Dr. Evans, head to Evans Health Labs.